Select Page

 Contaminated Sediment Transport in the Kalamazoo River, Michigan Characterized key regions of sediment deposition based on river characteristics, flow, and sediment loads along the Kalamazoo River, to assess sediment trapping efficiencies.
 Performed a review of previous evaluations of site hydrodynamics and sediment transport.
 Calculated flow rates and sediment loading throughout the site.
 Results were used to perform mass balance of sediment loads in impoundments along the river, to estimate trapping efficiencies.
 Estimated trapping efficiencies were compared to results from previous analytical and numerical assessments.

 Conceptual Site Model Delineation of In-Water Site Boundary, Port Angeles Harbor, Washington Obtained hydrodynamic field measurements and performed numerical modeling to support contaminant fate and transport investigations.
-Conducted a literature review on currents and transport in the Port Angeles harbor region.
-Analyzed field measurements of currents to determine dominant transport directions.
 Executed a numerical wave model and validated results with measurements to assess the potential for sediment resuspension and transport during standard and extreme environmental conditions.

 Environmental Monitoring

-Environmental Monitoring and Analysis in Support of Port of Bunbury Dredging Activities, Koombana Bay, Western Australia As project manager, calculated water column suspended solids concentration from acoustical and optical measurements to establish background and exceedance levels of total suspended solids concentration at monitoring and reference sites during Port of Bunbury Inner Harbour dredging activities.
-Reference sites, zone of influence, and zones of moderate and high impact were determined.
-Performed analysis of solids variability as related to physical forcing processes, in order to ascertain potential sources of elevated solids.
+Environmental Monitoring and Analysis in Support of Port of Bunbury Dredging Activities, Koombana Bay, Western Australia Calculated water column suspended solids concentration from acoustical and optical measurements to establish background and exceedance levels of total suspended solids concentration at monitoring and reference sites during Port of Bunbury Inner Harbour dredging activities.
+Performed analysis of solids variability as related to physical forcing processes to ascertain potential sources of elevated solids.
 Utilized a combined current and wave bottom shear stress model to help determine sediment stability of a proposed dredge material disposal site and validated the model with SEDflume laboratory results.

-Currents, Waves, and Suspended Sediment Monitoring, Baker Bay, Washington As project manager, led field activities to monitor water column and near-bed currents, surface waves, and water quality at seven different sites in Baker Bay, Washington, over a 6-week period.
-Long-term hydrodynamics and water quality measurements will enable the estimation of sediment accumulation in Baker Bay, as well as sediment shoaling in two important navigation channels, Ilwaco and Chinook Channels, to aid the U.S. Army Corps of Engineers in determination of dredging needs in the region.
+Currents, Waves, and Suspended Sediment Monitoring, Baker Bay, Washington Monitored water column and near-bed currents, surface waves, and water quality at seven different sites in Baker Bay, Washington, over a 6-week period to estimate sediment accumulation in Baker Bay, as well as sediment shoaling in two important navigation channels, Ilwaco and Chinook Channels, to aid the U.S. Army Corps of Engineers in determination of dredging needs in the region.

 Oceanography